adeveloperuserr/tapwork-docs/TAPWORK-DOCS/docs/planning/feasibility-dependencies.md

 - Kubernetes enables realistic orchestration without external infrastructure.
 - Documentation makes maintenance and extension straightforward.

-The project is operationally feasible for solo development and future scaling.
+The project is operationally feasible for development and future scaling.

 ---